 track and very

 tight bends so exercise extreme caution.
 There are plenty of excellent

 camp sites along the way, many on the river bank.

-is bitumen, is reached about 5km out of the village of Dargo.
+main road, which is bitumen, is reached about 5km outside of the

-Dargo there is the main road to Omeo, via Mt Hotham, for the
+From Dargo there is the main road to Omeo, via Mt Hotham, for the

 traveler who would like a break from four wheel driving for a while, or

 the 4wd track, which runs parallel to the Dargo River for a while

 At Mt Steve the route travels almost north along Birregun Track before